How To Answer Cambridge 18 Speaking Test 4 | IELTS Exam

 Lastly, I make sure to have a glass of water by my bedside so I can stay hydrated throughout the night.

-Cambridge IELTS 18 Speaking Test 4 Part 2
+Cambridge 18 Speaking Test 4 (Long Turn)

 Describe someone you met who became a good friend.